Scaling Continual Learning to 300+ Tasks with Bi-Level Routing Mixture-of-Experts

-To enable scalable evaluation of diverse CIL algorithms on very long task sequences, we provide a new evaluation protocol based on the OmniBenchmark-V2 \cite{zhang2022omnibench}.
+To enable scalable evaluation of diverse CIL algorithms on very long task sequences, we construct a new benchmark dubbed OmniBenchmark-1K, by curating a subset of 1,000 classes from OmniBenchmark-V2 \cite{zhang2022omnibench}.
 The original OmniBenchmark-V2 organizes categories into multiple thematic realms (e.g., birds, foods, activities) and removes duplicates that overlap with potential pre-training datasets, including ImageNet-21K \cite{deng2009imagenet}.
-However, this dataset exhibits a pronounced long-tail distribution, with some categories containing as few as ten training samples.
-To address this, we sample classes in a balanced manner across these realms by carefully selecting 1,000 classes comprising approximately 190,000 images, ensuring broad coverage and a sufficient number of training samples per class.
-Specifically, for the training set, we first collect all candidate classes containing at least 100 images per class, then randomly select an approximately equal number of classes from each realm (using a fixed random seed of 1993) to form the dataset.
-For the test set, we directly extract the original test portion from each of the selected classes, as the image distribution over the selected classes is approximately uniform.
+To ensure diversity, we sample classes in a roughly balanced manner across these realms.
+Specifically, for the training set, we first collect all candidate classes containing at least 100 images per realm, then randomly select an approximately equal number of classes from each realm (using a fixed random seed of 1993) to form the dataset.
+For the test set, we directly extract the corresponding samples for the selected classes from the original test portion, as its image distribution is approximately uniform.

-Under this setting, the resulting evaluation protocol involves 1,000 classes covering various visual realms, with a total of 188,569 images.
-The training set includes 168,720 training images (an average of 169 per class), where the largest class contains 411 samples, while the smallest contains 100.
+The resulting OmniBenchmark-1K training set comprises 1,000 classes covering all realms of the original dataset, with a total of 188,569 images, including 168,718 training images (an average of 169 per class).
+The largest class contains 403 samples, while the smallest contains 100.
 The test set contains 19,849 images, averaging 19 per class, with per-class image counts ranging from 17 to 20.
 For reference, the commonly used ImageNet‑R dataset \cite{imagenet-R} consists of 200 classes, with 24,000 training images (120 per class on average, ranging from 38 to 349) and 6,000 test images (30 per class on average, ranging from 7 to 81).
 Additionally, although the OmniBenchmark-V1 has been widely adopted in many CIL works, such as \cite{zhou2025aper,gao2025moal,sun2025mos,jiang2025mixture}, these works typically utilize a very small subset of only 300 classes, while V1 contains more low-quality images compared with V2.